threekeytherapy/threekeytherapy.com/_workshops/seminar.md

 ---
-title: Manuvision Seminar Series 2026
+title: Manuvision Seminars 18-19/04 & 16-17/05
 subtitle:
-description: Intensive weekend courses to learn the basic Manuvision techniques, including body mechanics, releasing muscles and joints, and working with the nervous system and breathing
+description: Intensive weekend courses titled "Body, Relation, and Empathy" and "Nervous System, the Past, and Presence", which can be combined or done separately
 featured_image: /images/seminar.jpg
 homepage_image: /images/seminar.jpg
 date: 2023-11-01 00:00:00
 redirects_from:
 ---

-## Introduction to working with the breath, emotions and nervous system
+## Manuvision Seminar Series

-In these weekend hands-onn seminars, we’ll explore some of the basic Manuvision techniques; pulsation, opening the breath, and releasing tension in the body.
+During these weekend hands-on seminars we’ll explore some of the fundamental concepts that the Manuvision community has been researching over the past 25 years.

-The focus is on helping clients become aware of their defense patterns (fight, flight, freeze, fawn, etc.), work through them, and connect with the emotions underneath.
-We’ll explore shifts between the  sympathetic and parasympathetic nervous system, and the role of the vagus nerve.

 Each day will include meditation, group sharing, training, and giving and receiving treatments.

 It’s a space to learn, connect, and grow - both as a practitioner and a person.

-This seminar is suited for people without experience as well as seasoned professionals.
+This seminars are suited for people without experience as well as seasoned professionals.
-It's a great introduction to  our 2 year education program.
+They can be combined or done separately.
+Additional seminars will be organised later in the year.

+## April 18-19: Body, Relation, and Empathy

+How do we sense through the body?
+How many ways can we be in contact with the other?
+Muscular, neurological or even at the cell level?

+We will explore the physical roots of empathy.
+Through hands-on practice we’ll explore how our bodies mirror, protect, and open up to the people around us.

+## May 16-17: Nervous System, the Past, and Presence

+Our nervous system carries the past and shapes how we meet the present.

+What importance shall I give my automatic response mechanisms?
+Do they carry a deep and profound (embodied) wisdom?
+Or are they outdated defence systems which no longer serve me, and distract me from what is actually here?

+Where, in this delicate balance, is the space to cultivate awareness and presence?

 ## Teacher